PopeJuliusII/PopeJuliusII/README.md

             </div>
             <div style="flex: 1; display: flex-column; align-items: center;">
                 <p>5. <i>A Tale of Two Cities</i> by Charles Dickens</p>
-                <p>Dickens' is unmatched in his ability to paint a scene.
-An example of can be found in Book 1, Chapter 5, the scene with the spilling of the wine cask.
+                <p>Dickens is unmatched in his ability to paint a scene.
+An example can be found in Book 1, Chapter 5, the scene with the spilling of the wine cask.
 If you want to get lost in artful prose, this is the book for you.</p>
             </div>
         </div>
     </div>